-0-2 Bedroom 14 cubic feet

-3 Bedroom 16 cubic feet

-4 Bedroom 18 cubic feet
+0-2 Bedroom 14 cubic feet 3 Bedroom 16 cubic feet 4 Bedroom 18 cubic feet

 - 7. All residential units must have an Energy Star rated dishwasher (excluding elderly properties). - 8.
-In Type "A" accessible units: - kitchen sinks must be rear-draining and have sink bottoms insulated if bottom of sink is at or below 29" above finished floor; - pull-out worktops are prohibited; - workstations must be installed beside the range; - the wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf; and - both the range hood fan and light must have remote switches. - 11.
-Range hoods must be 70 CFM (minimum) and vented to the outside using hard duct. - 12.
-Anti-tip devices must be installed on all kitchen ranges and be securely fastened.
+In Type "A" accessible units: - kitchen sinks must be rear-draining and have sink bottoms insulated if bottom of sink is at or below 29" above finished floor; - pull-out worktops are prohibited; - workstations must be installed beside the range; - the wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf; and - both the range hood fan and light must have separate remote switches. - 11.
+Range hoods must be vented to the outside using hard duct. - 12.
+Anti-tip devices must be installed on all kitchen ranges and be securely fastened to the floor.
+Walls behind or directly beside ranges must be covered with a splash panel.
+The panel should span from the range to the hood and be plastic, laminate or aluminum.